neilandruski/neilandruski/README.md

-### Hi there 👋

-- 👋 Hi, I’m Neil Andruski @neilandruski
+### Hi, I’m Neil Andruski @neilandruski 👋

+#I am IT Support Specialist with a small university in Philadelphia.
+Currently studying Cybersecurity and Information Assurance at WGU.

+## **Interests**
   - 👀 I’m interested in Cybersecurity and automation scripts
   - 🌱 I’m currently learning shell/bash scripting and api wrappers.

+##**Certificates**
+  - Comptia A+, Net+, Sec+, Project+
+  - ITILv4 Foundation Certificate in IT Service Management

 <!--
 **neilandruski/neilandruski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.